Choumiko/Foreman/README.md

  - added option to close the gui after loading a blueprint to the cursor
  - added Hotkey to toggle the GUI.
 Ctrl + t by default
  - added option and console command to hide the main button.
+ - added console command to change the button order

 1.0.0